AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

   p {text-align: justify;}
 </style>

-In computer graphics, **caustics** refer to patterns of light formed when light rays focus onto specifc areas of a surface, often through specular reflections or refractions.
+In computer graphics, **caustics** refer to patterns of light formed when light rays focus onto specific areas of a surface, often through specular reflections or refractions.
 When such light rays transmit through a participating medium, they can be scattered and result in **volume caustics**.
 In real life, caustics can commonly be observed under a wavy water surface or in the shadow of a curved glass of liquid.
-An example of volume caustics could be the sun casting beams of light through a misty morning forest -- an effect I witnessed during a visit to Sequoia National Park in November 2023, which also served as the inspiration for this project.
+An example of volume caustics could be the sun casting beams of light through a misty morning forest -- an effect I witnessed during a visit to Sequoia National Park, which also served as the inspiration for this project.

 Drawn to the astonishing visual effects of caustics and volume caustics, I decided to implement **photon mapping** and **volumetric photon mapping**, and I was fortunate to have Professor [Theodore Kim](https://seas.yale.edu/faculty-research/faculty-directory/theodore-kim) supervise my project.
 This work builds upon the distributed ray tracer which I implemented from scratch in C++ for Professor Kim's Computer Graphics course project.